rish-16/CS3244-Tutorial-Material/T3W5/README.md

 In T3W5, I cover the Linear Models.
 Find the tutorial slides [here](https://www.figma.com/file/jqyuC4tzHUu84NaXc28zPI/Tutorial-Slides?node-id=0%3A1).

-I've included the pure Python implementations of `LinearRegressionClassifier`, `LogisticRegressionClassifier`, and `SupportVectorMachine` (SVM).
-You can call them in a similar fashion to that in `sklearn`.
+I've included the pure Python implementations of `LinearRegressionClassifier`, `LogisticRegressionClassifier`, and `SupportVectorMachine`.
+You can call them in a similar fashion to related models from `sklearn`.
 I train them on the popular *Iris Type Classification Dataset* found in `data/iris.csv`.

 ## Contents
 This repo contains the code used to answer Questions 1, 2, and 5.